What is the difference between various Flowers Eco Printed on cardstock paper with liquid Iron or rust water and without a color modifier?

 How do you Print Leaves on Fabric?

-How do you make Iron Water for Eco Printing?
+How do you make Iron Water?

 It is super easy for you to make your own iron or rust water using rusty old nails and screws.
 Please note, though, that it takes a week or two to complete.
 Here is the recipe.